martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_production_environment_configuration.rst

 Galaxy production environment
 =============================
-The system allows to setup and launch a virtual machine (VM) configured with the Operative System (CentOS 7 or Ubuntu 14.04/16.04) and the auxiliary applications needed to support a Galaxy production environment such as PostgreSQL, Nginx, uWSGI and Proftpd and to deploy the Galaxy platform itself.
+|project_name| allows to setup and launch a virtual machine (VM) configured with the Operative System (CentOS 7 or Ubuntu 16.04) and the auxiliary applications needed to support a Galaxy production environment such as PostgreSQL, Nginx, uWSGI and Proftpd and to deploy the Galaxy platform itself.
 A common set of Reference data is available through a CernVM-FS volume.
 Once deployed each Galaxy instance can be further customized with tools and reference data.

 The Galaxy production environment is deployed according to Galaxy official documentation: https://docs.galaxyproject.org/en/latest/admin/production.html.